 Dr Thomas Stammers

 Tom Stammers is a cultural historian of France in the long nineteenth century.
-His forthcoming book Collection, Recollection, Revolution: Scavenging the Past in Nineteenth-Century Paris explores the politics of collecting, the art market and cultural heritage in post-revolutionary France.
+His forthcoming book with Cambridge University Press, The Purchase of the Past: Collecting Cultures in Post-Revolutionary Paris, explores the politics of collecting, the art market and cultural heritage in nineteenth-century France.
 He continues to publish work related to nineteenth-century collecting, connoisseurship, museum institutions and the historiography of art, with a particular interest in the work of Francis Haskell.
 He also publishes on the tangible traces, cultural memory and historiography of the French Revolution.

 Tom is interested in a wide range of historiographical and theoretical controversies related to Europe in the long nineteenth century.